lsmith090/CIPP/docs/api/utilities.md

 This document provides comprehensive documentation for CIPP's API utility functions, which provide a standardized way to interact with the backend API using TanStack Query (React Query) with built-in error handling, caching, and retry logic.

+## Documentation Structure

+This document focuses specifically on **API interaction utilities**.
+For other utility functions, see:

+- **📄 [Core Utilities (utils.md)](./utils.md)** - Data processing, formatting, validation, UI, and authentication utilities
+- **📄 This Document (utilities.md)** - API call utilities for backend interactions

+## Integration with Core Utilities

+These API utilities work seamlessly with the core utilities documented in utils.md:
+- Error handling uses `getCippError` for consistent error message extraction
+- Data formatting uses `getCippFormatting` for consistent display
+- Permission checking integrates with authentication utilities
+- Filter utilities work with `getCippFilterVariant` for table interactions

 ## Overview

 CIPP's API utilities are built on top of TanStack Query and provide three main functions: